The Cost of Science

 Science is one of the areas of particular importance in today’s world.
 Our curiosity about nature used to be the main reason for our pursuit of science and in many ways it still is.
 However, due to expanding knowledge and a creative economy, science is increasingly becoming an important factor in our economic production.
 Given the fact that modern science requires substantial resources, we expect science to contribute directly and systematically to our economic progress, to solve various problems we face, and improve social wellbeing.
 For this reason, the issue of efficiency is increasingly relevant to science as much as to any other economic enterprise and it deserves the most attention.

 Our current science practice has its roots in the tradition of the Enlightenment that originated more than two hundred years ago.
 Science has greatly changed since that time.
-However, despite all the changes, the intellectual foundation of our science practices remain basically the same.
+However, despite all the changes, the intellectual foundation of our science practices remains basically the same.

 Knowledge is central to the Enlightenment tradition which considers the quest for knowledge fundamental to human existence.
 According to this tradition, knowledge acquisition represents the mission of humanity and the fulfillment of its destiny.
 The Enlightenment rejected religion and metaphysical speculations and proclaimed a systematic study of nature as the only possible path to true knowledge.
-In order to achieve true knowledge, the study of nature–or the science-practice–should rely on rational analysis, observation, and experimentation.
+In order to achieve true knowledge, the study of nature–or the science practice–should rely on rational analysis, observation, and experimentation.
 These fundamentals of scientific research are as valid today as they were back in the 18th century.

 A serious rethinking of our science practices requires a critical examination of its premises and the questioning of the very truths that we accept as self-evident.
 Is knowledge acquisition as fundamental to our existence as the Enlightenment tradition has it?
 Are empirical data a reliable criterion for validating knowledge?
 Serious analysis is not possible without posing these questions.